leojackson/PsLogLite/docs/functions/Get-LogPath.md

 __System.String__

-`Get-LogPath` returns a string representation of the current log file path.
+`#!powershell Get-LogPath` returns a string representation of the current log file path.

 ## Notes

-* `Get-LogPath` can be run using the built-in alias `Get-LogFile`.
+* `#!powershell Get-LogPath` can be run using the built-in alias `#!powershell Get-LogFile`.

 ## Related Links